aleclee1005/dify-docs/zh_CN/learn-more/use-cases/Building an AI Thesis Slack Bot on Dify Cloud.md

  ✅ Personalized Recommendations: Suggesting relevant papers based on user interests.
  ✅ Multi-Platform Support: Enabling compatibility with WhatsApp, Teams, WeChat, and more.

-### **6\.
-Conclusion**
+### 6. Conclusion

 With the AI Thesis Slack Bot, you can automate academic information retrieval, improving research team productivity.
 If you're interested in further unlocking its potential, consider integrating Dify with a Realtime API to develop advanced applications, such as real-time paper discussions and AI-powered Q\&A, allowing AI to play a greater role in academic collaboration and AI-driven research. 🚀